SIEMbiotic17/Wazuh-SIEM-SOC-Infrastructure-Deployment/README.md

 ### 5.3 Ubuntu SOC Server Specifications

-The Ubuntu Server VM was configured to balance performance and hardware constraints.
+The Ubuntu Server VM was configured to balance performance and hardware constraints:

 | Resource | Allocation   |
 | -------- | ------------ |